Updated on December 2, 2019

 “This program is an exciting opportunity for companies to influence these important issues and make real improvements in their supply chains,” says Mariecke.

-“For example, as part of the program we are already working with a large company that wants to explore how to make progress towards paying a living wage to workers in its supply chain.
+“For example, as part of the program we are working with a large company that wants to explore how to make progress towards paying a living wage to workers in its supply chain.
 This is a challenging issue, because in many cases we don’t actually know what the wage gap is between the actual salary and a living wage – so the company doesn’t know how much it would cost to start paying a living wage.”
-We have connected the company with our own experts on the topic, and together we are developing a pilot project to test a new approach in their supply chain.
-This project will help the company to make its supply chain more sustainable, and the outcomes will be fed back into our work with other companies and with the Global Living Wage Coalition.
+We have connected the company with our own experts on the topic, and together we have developed a pilot project to test a new approach in their supply chain.
+This project helps the company to make its supply chain more sustainable, and the outcomes are fed back into our work with other companies and with the Global Living Wage Coalition.

 Mariecke gives another example: the development of national platforms that bring together all the actors in a specific sector.
 “In several countries we are supporting the development of such platforms, bringing together farmers, traders and other supply chain actors, civil society organizations, and representatives of the government.
 This allows companies to interact directly with all relevant stakeholders in their sector in a particular country, better understand the interests and create synergies.”